coq-community/awesome-coq/README.md

 ### Tutorials and Hints

 - [CodeWars' Coq kata](https://www.codewars.com/kata/search/coq) - Online proving challenges.
-- [Coq in a Hurry](http://cel.archives-ouvertes.fr/inria-00001173) - Quick introduction showing how Coq can be used to define logical concepts and functions and reason about them.
+- [Coq in a Hurry](http://cel.archives-ouvertes.fr/inria-00001173) - Introduction to how Coq can be used to define logical concepts and functions and reason about them.
 - [Lemma Overloading](https://github.com/coq-community/lemma-overloading) - Demonstration of design patterns for programming and proving with canonical structures.
 - [Mike Nahas's Coq Tutorial](https://mdnahas.github.io/doc/nahas_tutorial.html) - Basics of using Coq to write formal proofs.
 - [Tricks in Coq](https://github.com/tchajed/coq-tricks) - Tips, tricks, and features that are hard to discover.